-Cathy's research interests are in science and technology education, including biotechnology education, the teaching of ethical and futures thinking skills, and how ICTs can be used to enhance learning.
-She has a Masters degree in biochemistry and a PhD in science education and has taught on a range of bridging and undergraduate biology courses.
-She is currently involved in the strategic direction of the New Zealand Science Learning Hub and the New Zealand Biotechnology Learning Hub and recently co-directed a Ministry of Education project on the use of ICTs in science education.
-She is also working on a book about the role of contexts in science teaching and learning.
+My research interests straddle science and technology education, including biotechnology education, the teaching of ethical and futures thinking skills, and how digital technologies can be used to enhance learning.
+I have a Masters degree in biochemistry and a PhD in science education and have taught on a range of bridging and undergraduate biology courses.
+I currently provide strategic direction for the New Zealand Science Learning Hub and recently co-directed a Ministry of Education project on the use of digital devices in science education.
+I am an experienced book editor, and on the Advisory Board for the Ministry of Education's Connected series.

 Lederman, J., Lederman, N., Bartels, S., Jimenez, J., Akubo, M., Aly, S., . . .
 Zhou, Q. (2019).
 An international collaborative investigation of beginning seventh grade students' understandings of scientific inquiry: Establishing a baseline.
 Journal of Research in Science Teaching. doi:10.1002/tea.21512

 Buntting, C., Jones, A., & Cowie, B. (2018).
 Using a digital platform to mediate intentional and incidental science learning.
 In D. Corrigan, C. Buntting, A. Jones, & J. Loughran (Eds.), Navigating the Changing Landscape of Formal and Informal Science Learning Opportunities (pp. 171-182).
 Springer. doi:10.1007/978-3-319-89761-5_10